wurtman/wurtman.github.io/index.md

 ## Welcome to my site!

-This is my personal site, created using GitHub pages and Jekyll.
+This is my personal site, created with GitHub pages and Jekyll.
 On this site, you will be able to find my personal portfolio, projects, and other writings.